Clastify logo

 Immunity is shared protection at population level

-Herd immunity means protection across a population when enough individuals are immune to a pathogen that transmission is greatly impeded.
-It’s a clear example of interdependence: one person’s immune status can change the risk faced by someone else.
+Herd immunity means protection at the population level.
+It happens when enough people are immune to a pathogen that transmission is greatly slowed.
+It also shows interdependence clearly: my immune status can change the risk faced by someone else.

-When many people are immune, an infected person is more likely to meet immune individuals.
-Chains of transmission then have more chances to stop.
-This helps prevent epidemics, and it protects vulnerable people who cannot be vaccinated or who respond poorly to vaccines.
+When many people are immune, an infected person is more likely to encounter immune individuals.
+That makes each chain of transmission more likely to break.
+As a result, epidemics are less likely, and vulnerable people who cannot be vaccinated, or who respond poorly to vaccines, get some protection.

 Image